genestack/user-tutorials/user-guide/source/guide/pipelines.rst

    likelihood ratio test (LRT) using generalized linear model (GLM). (default:
    DESeq2)

 With edgeR, one of the following types of dispersion estimate is used, in order of priority and depending on the availability of biological replicates:
 Tagwise, Trended, or Common.
 Also, edgeR is much faster than DESeq2 for fitting GLM model, but it takes slightly longer to estimate the dispersion.
 It is important that edgeR gives moderated fold changes for the extremely lowly Differentially Expressed (DE) genes which DESeq2 discards, showing that the likelihood of a gene being significantly differentially expressed is related to how strongly it's expressed.
 So, choose one of the packages according to your desires and run the analysis.

 For each group, a GLM LRT is carried out to find DE genes in this group compared to the average of the other groups.
 In the case of 2 groups, this reduces to the standard analysis of finding genes that are differentially expressed between 2 groups.
 Thus, for N groups, the application produces N tables of Top DE genes.
-Each table shows the corresponding Log2(Fold Change), Log2(Counts per Million), P-Value, and False Discovery Rate for each gene.
+Each table shows the corresponding Log2(Fold Change), Log2(Counts per Million), p-value, and False Discovery Rate for each gene.
 Look at all result tables and plots in Expression Navigator application.

--  **Log2(Fold Change)**.
-Let’s assume, that we have two groups - with tumor and with control samples.
-Then, for each gene in sample we know read counts (output of Quantify Raw Coverage in Genes application).
-If we divide read counts value for gene X (in the tumor sample) by the read counts value for gene X (in the control sample) we’ll get Fold Change value:

-   *Fold Change = tumor/control*

-   And if we apply Log2 transform for this value we’ll get Log2(Fold Change):

-   *Log2 Fold Change =  Log2 (tumor) - Log2(control)*

-   Log transformed values contains the same information as Fold Change but makes it more clear for interpretation because of symmetric values.
+- **log-fold change**: the fold-change in expression of a gene between two groups A and B is the average expression of the gene in group A divided by the average expression of the gene in group B.

+  The log-fold change is obtained by taking the logarithm of the fold change in base 2.

--  **Log2(Counts per Million)**.
-Dividing each read count by 10^6 yields counts per million (cpm), a simple measure of read abundance that can be compared across libraries of different sizes.
-And if we apply Log2 transform for this value we will get Log2(Counts per Million).
+- **log-counts per million**: dividing each read count by the total read counts in the sample, and multiplying by 10^6 gives counts per million (CPM). log-counts per million are obtained by taking the logarithm of this value in base 2.

 - **p-value**.
 The application also computes a p-value for each gene.
 A low p-value (typically, < 0.005) is viewed as evidence that the null hypothesis can be rejected (i.e. the gene is differentially expressed).
 However, due to the fact that we perform multiple testing, the value that should be looked at to safely assess significance is the false discovery rate.

 - **False discovery rate**.
 The FDR is a corrected version of the p-value, which accounts for `multiple testing correction`_.
 Typically, an FDR < 0.05 is good evidence that the gene is differentially expressed.
 You can read more about it `here`_.

 .. _multiple testing correction: https://en.wikipedia.org/wiki/Multiple_comparisons_problem#Correction
 .. _here: http://www.cbil.upenn.edu/PaGE/fdr.html

-This application is based on two statistical R packages - `DESeq2`_ and `edgeR`_.
+This application is based on two R packages - `DESeq2`_ and `edgeR`_.

 .. _DESeq2: http://www.bioconductor.org/packages/release/bioc/html/DESeq2.html